ethersphere/swarm-guide/contents/architecture.rst

 .. note:: There is no such thing as delete/remove in Swarm.
 Once data is uploaded there is no way to revoke it.

 Nodes cache content that they pass on at retrieval, resulting in an auto scaling elastic cloud: popular (oft-accessed) content is replicated throughout the network decreasing its retrieval latency.
 Caching also results in a :dfn:`maximum resource utilisation` in as much as nodes will fill their dedicated storage space with data passing through them.
 If capacity is reached, least accessed chunks are purged by a garbage collection process.
 As a consequence, unpopular content will end up getting deleted.
-Storage insurance (to be implemented in POC4 2019) will offer users a secure guarantee to protect important content from being purged.
+Storage insurance (yet to be implemented) will offer users a secure guarantee to protect important content from being purged.

 Overlay network